samuelpratt/OfflineForm/README.md

 # Offline Form Submission

-This is an example of a offline send using a service worker.
+This is a PoC of a offline send using a service worker.
 If you turn off your network connection and push send in /form.html then the contents of the form will be sent to /api/Post next time the network is up.

 # References